krisCrossApplesauce/learning_godot/README.md

-# learning_godot-project_0
+# learning_godot
-A simple project to get started with Godot.
+A simple set of projects to help me get started with Godot.
 Done in my personal time.